 We focus on areas that we know best in order to provide the highest level of expertise.

-TRP Minerals is an advocate for mineral owners and works diligently to help mineral owners create value.
-As a result, we try to empower mineral owners with the information they need to determine the best opportunity to realize the value of their minerals.
-Most mineral acquisition companies will provide an offer price with no back up material or methodology have how they came up with the offer.
-Our goal is to show you exactly how the oil and gas industry evaluates mineral interest.
+TRP Minerals is a dedicated advocate for mineral owners, working tirelessly to help them create value.
+We aim to empower mineral owners with the information they need to make informed decisions and seize the best opportunities to realize the full value of their minerals.
+Unlike many mineral acquisition companies, who provide offer prices without supporting material or explanation, our goal is to show you exactly how the oil and gas industry evaluates mineral interests.

 Your mineral location matters as it relates to some of the variables below: